5 Ways to Set Your Kids Up for Future Credit Success

 Once you’ve given your child the responsibility of budgeting some of their own money, you can expect that — just as we still do in adulthood — they’ll probably make some mistakes along the way.
 But these mistakes can actually be a good thing.

-That’s because a $50 or $100 mistake while your child is a teenager is much easier to recover from than a $3,000 mistake once they’re out on their own.
+A $50 or $100 mistake while your child is a teenager is much easier to recover from than a $3,000 mistake once they’re out on their own.
 As tempting as it can be, don’t “rescue” them from their mistakes.
-Instead allow them to correct the mistake and learn from it now, hopefully preventing bigger, more costly mistakes when they’re older and the stakes are higher.
+Instead allow them to correct a mistake and learn from it now, hopefully preventing bigger, more costly mistakes when they’re older and the stakes are higher.

 5. Increase Your Child’s Financial Responsibility as They Age